Faculty, Interlochen Trombone, Tuba, and Euphonium Institute

 Principal Tuba, Lyn and George M. Ross Chair, Philadelphia Orchestra; Professor of Tuba, Yale School of Music; Adjunct Faculty, Tuba, Temple University Boyer College of Music and Dance

-Praised by the Philadelphia Inquirer as having “a sound as clear and sure as it [is] luxurious," tubist Carol Jantsch has been Principal Tuba of the Philadelphia Orchestra since 2006.
-She won the position while still a senior at the University of Michigan, becoming the first female tuba player in a major symphony orchestra.
+Praised by the Philadelphia Inquirer as having “a sound as clear and sure as it [is] luxurious,” Carol Jantsch has been principal tuba of The Philadelphia Orchestra since 2006.
+She won the position during her senior year at the University of Michigan, becoming the first female tuba player in a major symphony orchestra.

-Raised in a musical family, Carol began piano lessons at age six and began studying euphonium at Interlochen Arts Camp at age nine.
-After switching to tuba, she attended Interlochen Arts Academy, graduating as salutatorian of her class.
+Raised in a musical family, Ms. Jantsch began piano lessons at age six and began studying euphonium at Interlochen Arts Camp at age nine.
+After switching to tuba, she attended the prestigious arts boarding high school Interlochen Arts Academy, graduating as salutatorian of her class.
 She continued her studies at the University of Michigan under the tutelage of Fritz Kaenzig.
-During this time, Carol was very active with auditions and competitions, winning first place in four international solo tuba competitions, and receiving laureates at several others.
-After winning her position with the Philadelphia Orchestra in February of 2006, she returned to Michigan to complete her Bachelor of Music degree, graduating summa cum laude.
+After winning her position with The Philadelphia Orchestra in February of 2006, she returned to Michigan to complete her Bachelor of Music degree, graduating with highest honors.